MrJSwotinsky/AP_Computer_Science_Principles_2025_2026/Unit_1_Intro_to_CMU_Graphics/Tasks/Emoji_Task/Description_Emoji_Task.md

 # Emoji Task
+Due: Monday, October 6th

-Apply what you have learned about coding shapes in CMU Graphics to code an emoji that represents you.
+**Apply what you have learned about coding shapes in CMU Graphics to code an emoji that represents you.**

 ## To Be Submitted